 completing a review of the mortgage documentation, applicable state law, and the trust documents to ensure that title insurers provide full title insurance coverage without exceptions for the trust or the trustees for inter vivos revocable trusts in that state.
 (See Title and Title Insurance Requirements below for additional information.)

-Note: Required legal document requirements are described in B8-5-02, Inter Vivos Revocable Trust Mortgage Documentation and Signature Requirements.
+Legal document requirements are described in B8-5-02, Inter Vivos Revocable Trust Mortgage Documentation and Signature Requirements.
+Also see E-2-06, Signature Requirements for Mortgages to Inter Vivos Revocable Trusts, for signature requirements under different inter vivos revocable trust scenarios.

 The inter vivos revocable trust must be established by one or more natural persons, solely or jointly.
 The primary beneficiary of the trust must be the individual(s) establishing the trust.
 If the trust is established jointly, there may be more than one primary beneficiary as long as the income or assets of at least one of the individuals establishing the trust will be used to qualify for the mortgage.